 - Vernacular cottage or farmhouse in a rural location

 Usually, these homes are very small—1300 square feet or less.
-Many were built in 19th-century rural America but also in early 20th-century urban areas.
 Many are still found in southeastern states—Kentucky, Tennessee, Mississippi—but also from Pennsylvania to Texas.
-Most often these front doors will open onto a front porch.
+Most often, these front doors will open onto a front porch.
 If a single front porch has been removed, the doors now may be separate entrances to a two-family dwelling, each with its own porch or stairway.
 Look more closely, and you might see that a large window has replaced one of the doors as older dwellings are remodeled.

 Many reasons have been suggested to explain why some houses are designed with two front doors, and all seem reasonable.
 Here are some suggestions.